 I love that Katie is almost a board-certified lactation consultant (she has all her hours, and is currently studying to take her test).

 Understanding how to wean your baby from breastmilk into “real” solid foods can be VERY confusing (even for a nurse).
 But, I think it’s important to understand what nutrition (and other needs) they should be getting from each item.
 The Breastfeeding mama has this covered in her milk & solids class.
 Plus, you’ll understand how to make that transition from breastfeeding, to adding more things into their diet, which it’s nice to have a helping hand with.

 She also has weaning class in case you need that too.

 I think CPR classes are so important.
-Some baby classes include some infant CPR with them, but I would strongly encourage you to take a full CPR class.
+Some baby classes include some infant CPR with them, but I would strongly encourage you to take a full CPR class (as a nurse I recommend everyone know CPR).
 I would check with your local library to see where they can recommend you get one.
 You can also check with the American Red Cross or American Heart Association.
-May classes come with CPR and first aid and I can guarantee you’ll appreciate knowing both.
+Many online classes come with CPR and first aid and I can guarantee you’ll appreciate knowing both.

 While I am a big fan of online courses, I think that the experience in person for CPR classes is pretty important.
 It helps you see exactly how hard you need to push to make CPR worthwhile on an adult.
 I’d recommend taking them in person, at least the first time.

 Bonus Tip: Call the company, tell them that you are an expecting parent, and make sure that they review infant and pediatric CPR and choking scenarios as well as basic adult CPR.
 All of that can be invaluable.